Eddy-M-K/C-Programming/README.md

 13. Calculates the average word length for a user-inputted sentence
 14. Uses Newton's method to compute the square root of a positive floating-point number
 15.
-  (a) Uses a ```short``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial
+  a.
+Uses a ```short``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial

   (b) Uses an ```int``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial